 Best Time of Day

 Pro Tip: If you’re renting a boat or chartering a private water taxi, plan your visit first thing in the morning.
-From 7 a.m. to 9 a.m., no tour boats are allowed to dock at the beach.
+From 7 AM to 9 AM, no tour boats are allowed to dock at the beach, so it will be nice and quiet.

 What to Know Before You Go